Table of contents

 Why are gummy supplements so popular if they have these drawbacks?

 Consumer preference drives the gummy trend.
 For vitamins and minerals that are stable, inexpensive, and taken at doses where modest variability is not clinically significant (like vitamin C or D), gummies are a reasonable format.
-The problems become apparent with compounds like methylene blue that are dosed precisely, sensitive to their chemical environment. and cause intense staining — features that make the gummy format a poor fit despite its consumer appeal.
+The problems appear when a candy-grade production line handles a compound like methylene blue that is dosed precisely, sensitive to its chemical environment, and intensely staining in its oxidized form.
+Those problems are solvable — vitamin C co-formulation shifts the compound into its colorless leuco form, and pharmaceutical-grade manufacturing with a published COA locks down the dose — but most gummies on the market have not solved them.

 Can children take methylene blue gummies?